shichiro-nakahara/docs/docs/glossary.md

 ### Barretenberg

-PolyAztec's cryptography back-end.
-Refer to the graphic at the top of [this page](https://medium.com/aztec-protocol/explaining-the-network-in-aztec-network-166862b3ef7d) to see how it fits in the PolyAztec architecture.
+Nata Network's cryptography back-end.
+Refer to the graphic at the top of [this page](https://medium.com/aztec-protocol/explaining-the-network-in-aztec-network-166862b3ef7d) to see how it fits in the Nata Network architecture.

 ### Falafel

-The PolyAztec client.
+The Nata Network client.
 See [Sequencer](#sequencer) for more info.

-Refer to the graphic at the top of [this page](https://medium.com/aztec-protocol/explaining-the-network-in-aztec-network-166862b3ef7d) to see how it fits in the PolyAztec architecture.
+Refer to the graphic at the top of [this page](https://medium.com/aztec-protocol/explaining-the-network-in-aztec-network-166862b3ef7d) to see how it fits in the Nata Network architecture.

 ### Halloumi

-PolyAztec's Proof creation service.
-Refer to the graphic at the top of [this page](https://medium.com/aztec-protocol/explaining-the-network-in-aztec-network-166862b3ef7d) to see how it fits in the PolyAztec architecture.
+Nata Network's Proof creation service.
+Refer to the graphic at the top of [this page](https://medium.com/aztec-protocol/explaining-the-network-in-aztec-network-166862b3ef7d) to see how it fits in the Nata Network architecture.

 ### Privacy Key